msunbay/zod-dbs/README.md

 ### Casing

-zod-pg supports different casing styles for generated schemas and types.
-By default zod-pg uses `PascalCase` for object names and `camelCase` for properties.
+zod-dbs supports different casing styles for generated schemas and types.
+By default zod-dbs uses `PascalCase` for object names and `camelCase` for properties.
 You can specify the desired casing for field names and object names using the `--field-name-casing` and `--object-name-casing` options.
 The `--no-case-transform` option disables the automatic casing transformation for field names, which means that the generated schemas will use the original database column names as-is without any transformation.

 ### Singularization

-By default zod-pg converts plural table / view names into singular, PascalCase identifiers when generating TypeScript record types, insert/update record types, enum names, and related constants / transform helpers.
+By default zod-dbs converts plural table / view names into singular, PascalCase identifiers when generating TypeScript record types, insert/update record types, enum names, and related constants / transform helpers.
 This keeps generated symbols concise and aligned with typical TypeScript naming conventions.

 Example: